Henry River Mill Village, North Carolina: 20th century

 In 1904 Michael Erastus Rudisill laid out the mill and village on a 1,500 acre tract, chosen for its hydro power potential.
 Rudisill, along with his brother Albert Pinkney Rudisill, built the village and engineered the dam and mill building along with David William Aderholdt, Miles R. Rudisill, and Marcus Lafayette Aderholdt.

 The mill was incorporated as the Henry River Manufacturing Company.
 The company manufactured fine cotton yarns.
 Beginning in 1905, a 30 feet reinforced concrete dam was constructed with a three-story brick mill building.
 In its early years, the mill operated 4,000 yarn-making spindles.
 By the time it shut down in the late 1960s, the mill had 12,000 spindles and produced fine combed yarn for lace.

 The residential area of the village consisted of approximately 35 small worker's cottages.
-These 1-1/2 story duplex houses were laid out along the steep contours of the river's northern bank.
+These 1 1/2-story duplex houses were laid out along the steep contours of the river's northern bank.
 The workers lived in boarding houses or workers' cottages built by the company, which were leased at nominal fees.

 Around 1907 the four mill owners, the Rudisills and the Aderholdts, built new homes for themselves just outside the village.
 Although one burned in 1935, three of the four houses are still standing today.

 Since the loss of the main mill building, the centerpiece of the village today is the two-story brick company store building.
-This building served as a mill office with the upper floor used as a school room and for church services from 1907-1917.
+This building served as a mill office with the upper floor used as a school room and for church services from 1907 to 1917.

 In 1912 a steel truss bridge engineered by the Rudisills was built across the Henry River.
 When built, it was reputed to be the highest bridge in the state.
 During the 1916 flood this bridge was one of the few not destroyed.
 In 1960 a new concrete bridge replaced the steel truss bridge.

 The Henry River Mill originally ran on waterpower.
 In 1914 a steam plant was installed then in 1926, the mill was converted to electric power.
 The mill closed in 1971 and was purchased by Wade Shepherd in 1976.
 Shepherd owned other mills and intended to restore the mill when it burned in 1977; lightning was the suspected cause.